-The landfill will carry on generating leachate, some of which will continue to enter the stream below the site via ground and spring water.
+The landfill will continue to generate leachate, some of which will enter the stream below the site via ground and spring water.
 Physicochemical analysis of the unnamed tributary indicates that the landfill is having no significant adverse effect on water quality at this site.

-There were no issues of concern during the 2019-2020 monitoring period.
+There were no issues of concern during the 2020-2021 monitoring period.
 No odour or dust problems were observed at or beyond the boundary of the site.